pytorch/glow/docs/AOT.md

 This document provides a short description about producing Ahead Of Time (AOT) compiled executable bundles.
-The motivation for this work is to remove the cost of compile time by allowing the users of Glow to compile the package ahead of time.
+The motivation for this work is to remove the cost of compile time by allowing the users of Glow to compile a network model Ahead Of Time.

 ## Overview

 A bundle is a self-contained compiled network model that can be used to execute the model in a standalone mode.
 Glow has multiple backends which can run models but not all of them are capable to save a compiled model.

-The main backend used to generate bundles is the **CPU backend**.
+The main backend used to generate bundles is the **CPU backend** for which the bundle consists in a self-contained object file (library) containing all the necessary code to run a model.
+The bundle has a single entry function which performs the inference for the model.

-After following this document you will be able to compile models into executables.
+After following this document you will be able to compile models into bundles.
 You can view the CMake instructions (*CMakeLists.txt*) used to build the bundles and also the applications (*main.cpp*) which integrate the bundles for the ResNet50 and LeNetMnist models here: